 The flavor of perilla leaves, grassy with notes of anise and licorice, is cooling and refreshing.
 The leaves are tough enough to hold up to a marinade of soy sauce, sesame oil, vinegar, garlic, and lots of Korean chili powder.
-The result is a mildly pickled, spicy side dish that takes very little effort and is as addicting as kimchi.
+The result is a mildly pickled, spicy side dish that takes very little effort and is as compelling as kimchi.

-- 20 Korean perilla leaves
+20 Korean perilla leaves

-- For the marinade:
+For the Marinade:

-- 1 teaspoon soy sauce
+1 teaspoon soy sauce

-- 1 tablespoon anchovy stock, dashi, or water
+1 tablespoon anchovy stock, dashi, or water

-- 1/2 rice vinegar
+1/2 teaspoon rice vinegar

-- 1/2 teaspoon sugar
+1/2 teaspoon sugar

-- 2 teaspoons finely minced garlic
+2 teaspoons finely minced garlic

 Wash and dry the perilla leaves.
 To make the marinade, mix everything together in a small bowl, adding more stock as needed so that the paste has a smooth consistency.